Abdul Kareem Qudsi

 1898-1955

-A capable poet of ghazal with diverse dimensions.
-During his lifetime, he authored four books of ghazals.
+A capable poet with a distinct idiom of ghazal.
+During his lifetime, he wrote four books of ghazals.

 1936-1991